1. pl

 • feed rate,

-• spindle speed,
+• spindle rotations,

 • tool compensation,